Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Design Example

 \section{Design Example}

-\IEEEPARstart{A}{s} an illustration for the overall design process, let us consider a hand task that can be defined with five positions of each fingertip.
-For this task we can use a minimum of three fingers and a maximum of five fingers, for grasping and manipulation purposes.
-Three fingers may be sufficient for stable grasping but adding the extra two fingers may help in some manipulation strategies.
+\IEEEPARstart{A}{s}As an illustration of the overall design process, let us consider a hand task that can be defined with five positions of each fingertip.
+We can use a minimum of three fingers and a maximum of five fingers for this task for grasping and manipulation purposes.
+Three fingers may be sufficient for stable grasping, but adding the extra two fingers may help in some manipulation strategies.

 We start the design process defining $m_p=5$ number of task positions, three to five branches $b=3$ to $b=5$, and we limit the number of edges to the interval from $e=1$ to $e=9$ in order to have a bounded search and to limit the complexity of the design.